lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

         # Where "{Hash} is the underlying hash function used
         # for the given composite algorithm.

-        # Since Composite ML-KEM always outputs a 256-bit shared secret,
+        # Since Composite ML-KEM always outputs a 256-bit shared
-        # the output is always truncated to 256 bits, regardless
+        # secret key, the output is always truncated to 256 bits,
-        # of underlying hash function.
+        # regardless of underlying hash function.

   return ss
 ~~~